mmbman/Katagiri/1989-01-07-Dealing-with-Death-Dealing-with-Life.md

 <a name="000"></a>
 ##### 0:00 start of recording

-(The recording begins with the community chanting the Verse of Opening the Sutras.)
+(The recording begins with the community chanting the Verse of Opening the Sutras:)

 Mujō jin jin mi myō no hō wa
 hyaku sen man go ni mo ai-o koto katashi